Emphysema causes, symptoms, treatment. Pulmonary emphysema: what it is, symptoms, treatment, causes, gymnastics. Complications of emphysema

 • Diffuse;

-• vicarious emphysema is an increase in the volume of one lung to compensate for respiratory function when the second is damaged.
-With such a disease, gas exchange in the lung does not decrease, but increases.
+• vicar Emphysema is an increase in the volume of one lung to compensate for respiratory function when the second is damaged.
+With this disease, gas exchange in the lung does not decrease, but increases.

 • panting when breathing;